deepsense-ai/db-ally/docs/concepts/iql.md

 average_salary()
 ```

-db-ally will execute queries sequentially to build a single query plan to execute on the data source.
+In this case, db-ally will execute queries sequentially to build a single query plan to execute on the data source.